iarai/science4cast/README.md

 Besides the submissions to the leaderboard (find it at the[ IARAI website](https://www.iarai.ac.at/science4cast/)), submission of working code, learned parameters, and a short scientific paper (4-6 pages) with a sufficiently detailed description of the approach used is required to be awarded a prize.
 The scientific quality of the submitted paper will be verified by the competition committee.

+After the competition, we plan to write a perspective/summary paper and invite all participants to contribute.

 ## 6. <a name="timeline">Competition Timeline</a>
 All times and dates are Anywhere on Earth (UTC -12).